saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

     1. [ ] N: Add your public key to the path `ansible/roles/base/files/authorized_keys/<username>` and submit an MR
     1. [ ] O: Ensure a successful ansible run to install the users key into the infrastructure
 1. [ ] SSH:
-    1. [ ] N: [create a SSH user](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/blob/master/README.md#add-a-new-system-admin) and send an MR to [chef-repo](https://ops.gitlab.net/gitlab-cookbooks/chef-repo) - ensure you are providing the ssh key from the yubikey setup
+    1. [ ] N: [create an SSH user](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/blob/master/README.md#add-a-new-system-admin) and send an MR to [chef-repo](https://ops.gitlab.net/gitlab-cookbooks/chef-repo) - ensure you are providing the ssh key from the yubikey setup
+    1. [ ] O: Merge the MR, and then run `knife data bag from file users <username>.json`
     2. [ ] N: wait for chef to propagate your public key to the bastion servers and all the rest of the infrastructure nodes
 1. [ ] Bastion setup for SSH:
     1. [ ] N: obtain a base known-good SSH config for GitLab infrastructure: `curl https://gitlab.com/gitlab-com/gl-infra/infrastructure/raw/master/onboarding/ssh-config >> $HOME/.ssh/config`